When Should Family Visit Newborn Baby?

 2. Protecting Immature Newborn Immune Systems

 Newborns are vulnerable to various infections and illnesses, and Romper shares advice from medical doctors on this topic.
-They explain that infections like sepsis, meningitis and pertussis can be spread to unvaccinated newborns and can be very serious .
+They explain that infections like sepsis, meningitis and pertussis can be spread to unvaccinated newborn babies and can be very serious .
 They also recommend that everyone who comes to see a newborn have a recent TDaP and Covid vaccination.

 I don’t know that waiting 2 months is realistic for many families, but it is a good timeline to keep in mind before exposing a newborn to hoards of people.